Canada–Netherlands relations: Trade

 In 2006, the Netherlands were the 8th ranked destination for Canadian exports (0.7%).
 Canada and the Netherlands enjoy a mature relationship based on political, investment, trade, and historical ties.
 To foster business and commercial relations between the Netherlands and Canada, the Dutch business community set up the Netherlands-Canadian Chamber of Commerce.

 In 2017, free trade between Canada and the Netherlands began for the first time.
 This led to a sharp increase in trade.
 After the UK and Italy, the Netherlands saw the most growth in trade relations with Canada.
 By 2018, the value of Dutch exports to Canada reached €4.4 billion, the value of Dutch imports from Canada reached €3.1 billion.

-Visa exemptions
+Travel and tourism

-Both countries exempt each other's citizens from obtaining a visa to enter.
-Visa-free travel is fully available to Canadian citizens in the Netherlands for a three month period occurring in a half year.
-Dutch citizens in Canada can travel visa-free for up to six months from date of entry.
 The Netherlands remains a top European destination for Canadian tourists, especially those 45 years old or younger.

 In June 2019, it was announced that by early 2020, there could be passport free travel between the two countries.
 As a result of the COVID-19 pandemic, these efforts were postponed indefinitely, as international travel declined dramatically.